 Be sure to visit the Office of Pre-Health Career Advising to plan your academic pathway.

 Furman students have the opportunity to get real-world experience through unique partnerships.
-Mahmood Syed spent time at Greenville Health System gathering valuable experience in healthcare.
+Mahmood Syed spent time at Prisma Health gathering valuable experience in healthcare.

 Featured Student Programs